yigiterinc/arch-linux-vm-setup/README.md

 # arch-linux-vm-setup

-Here are the steps for Arch Linux installation on a VM.
+Here are the steps for Arch Linux installation on a VM and also for configuring it to have a desktop and internet connection.

+## Installation

-## Create the VM and Boot
+### Create the VM and Boot

 1. Download the Arch Linux ISO image (https://www.techspot.com/downloads/5571-arch-linux.html)
 2. Create a Virtual Machine on VirtualBox (Make sure the VM and VirtualBox are on the same drive (both under C:/ or D:/))